polarmobile/polar.paywall.publisher/README.md

 ### API ###

-An overview of the communication that happens between the __client__ and the __server__.
+This section is an overview of the communication that happens between the __client__ and the __server__.

 #### Client to Server ####

+Note that this part of the API is not implemented by the __publisher's__ server.
+They are described for completeness.

  * __Listing__: Obtain a listing of all __products__.
  * __Authenticate__: Send user credentials to the __server__ and get a key back.
-    * Done on a per product basis.
  * __Product Access__: Request content from the server with a key.
-    * Done via a new version of our editorial APIs.

 #### Server to Publisher ####